 During the second quarter of 2020, the Company determined a triggering event occurred due to the COVID-19 pandemic, and as such, the Company performed a quantitative analysis and determined the fair value of the IPR&D exceeded the carrying value and concluded there was no impairment of intangible assets.
-The Company has continued to monitor the delays and determined there is no impairment needed for the year ended December 31, 2020.
+No IPR&D impairment was recognized for the year ended December 31, 2020.